i2p/i2p.www/i2p2www/blog/2022/09/07/easy_install_bundle_1.9.5.rst

 {%- endtrans %}

 {% trans -%}
-This release also features faster startup times improved stability in the profile manager.
+This release also features faster startup and times improved stability in the profile manager.
 {%- endtrans %}